wp-plugins/category-posts-in-custom-menu/readme.txt

 == Changelog ==

+1.2

+* Fixed serious bug in versioning, which resulted in version 1.1 having no settings at all anymore.
+This fix has been tested with both both the upgrade path 1.0.1 -> 1.2 and upgrade path 1.0.1 -> 1.1 -> 1.2, both upgrade paths should be fined now.
+My sincere apologies to all who experienced this issue.
+* Fixed debug errors as reported here https://wordpress.org/support/topic/undefined-index-56?replies=7

 1.1

 * Process custom fields last, so that users cannot override the built-in options like %post_featured_image with a custom field named "featured_image".
 As reported here https://wordpress.org/support/topic/category-lastes-post-with-images?replies=7#post-7052239